Mohamed-94/Alpha-Mine-ChatBot/README.md

  Alpa-Mine is an Artificial Intelligence chatbot built with DialogFlow(API.AI)..,and traind with machine learning algorithms using Tensorflow and keras..

- Alpha-Mine was traind with different models like seq-to-seq model,and memory network.
+ Alpha-Mine was traind with different models like [seq-to-seq-model](https://www.tensorflow.org/tutorials/),and memory network.

  All the intents and entities are build with Dialogflow(API.AI).